alexwickstrom/bash-commands/README.md

 ### grep:
 `grep -r 'stringToSearch' *`
 Search for string `pattern` in all files/folders in directory:
-`grep -rnw '/path/to/somewhere/' -e 'pattern'`
+`grep -rnw '/path/to/somewhere/' -e 'pattern'`.
+Search the output of some command:
+`ls -halt | grep "pattern"`

 ### virtualenv: choose python distro